-The LorenzTeam Property Marketing Group has a wealth of knowledge in negotiating multiple offers as both a buyer or a seller.
+The LorenzTeam Realty Group has a wealth of knowledge in negotiating multiple offers as both a buyer or a seller.
 If you would like more information on negotiating multiple offers – please call!!
 We would be happy to discuss any of these points in more detail.

-5 Critical Indicators to Observe in Recognizing a Real Estate Market Crash
+5 Critical Indicators to Observe in Recognizing a Real Estate Market Correction

 A real estate broker says he has cracked the code to knowing when to buy or sell a house.
 There are five common sense indicators that he says will tell consumers which way the market is going…